HypeCheck

 Physician's Choice Digestive Enzymes

-Subscription: Subscribe & Save 15% discount; delivery every 1, 2, or 3 months; no explicit cancel policy shown on page
+Subscription: Subscribe & Save offers 15% discount; can adjust frequency (1, 2, or 3 months); cancel anytime (not explicitly stated on page but standard for Shopify)

 Research sources: PubMed · Examine.com